 This was the world and reality in which we grew up and in which both my parents taught.

 My father, Han Sipsma, joined leaders such as Ray McCauley, Ed Roebert, Ashton Sparrow, Trevor Yoko, Tony Selby, Alan Sutherland, Jenny Joubert, Liz Walton, Ian Vermooten, John van Breda, Peter Varrie, Johan de Jager and Kobus van Rensburg (those are some of the names I can still remember).
 These leaders stood for this new move of Christian Schools even to the point where the government threatened them with imprisonment.
-Due to Past Ray McCauley’s intervention through a strong legal voice and the Department of Education dropped the case.
+Due to Pastor Ray McCauley’s intervention through a strong legal voice, the Department of Education dropped the case.

 - What is a Kingdom?
 If a kingdom is a domain, country or realm of authority over which a king has ownership and Rulership it gives a certain picture.